End Point Assessment Services

 Professional Discussion

-Lasting 90 minutes, this assessment method will be assessing 20 of the knowledge, skills, and behaviour criteria.
-The apprentice is expected to refer to a pre prepared portfolio of evidence to enable them to demonstrate their understanding and application of the criteria being assessed.
+The apprentice is expected to draw on their pre-prepared portfolio of evidence to demonstrate their understanding and application of the criteria under assessment.

 Practical Observation